Table of Contents

 Migrate data between Google Apps accounts

-The recommended way of migrating email, contacts, and calendar items between Google Apps accounts is to use Google's data migration service.
+The recommended method of migrating email, contacts, and calendar items between Google Apps accounts is to use Google's data migration service.
 You will need to be a Google Apps administrator to use this tool.

 How did we do?